jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

     RAD - Radius for inverters and port highlighting

 TYPES:

     Portinfo
         Port                        - From CommonTypes
-        NumWires                    - Keeps track of the number of wires connected to a port Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter slotPos                     - An int indicating the corresponding index in the PortMap width                       - A width indicating the wire/bus width into the component
+        NumWires                    - Keeps track of the number of wires connected to a port Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter width                       - A width indicating the wire/bus width into the component

     Symbol